Encrypted volumes using pxctl

 Creating and using encrypted volumes

-Cluster wide secret key is basically a key value pair where the value part is the secret that is used as a passphrase for encrypting volumes.
-A cluster wide secret key is a common key that can be used to encrypt all your volumes.
+A cluster-wide secret key is basically a key-value pair where the value part is the secret that Portworx uses as a passphrase to encrypt all your volumes.

 Using per volume secret keys